DSACMS/ospo-guide/outbound/508-checklist.md

 ## Upload to decks repository

-In **Microsoft Powerpoint**, export to a .pdf format.
+In **Microsoft Powerpoint or aternative of your choice**, export to a .pdf format.
 Upload the 508-ed file to the [decks repository](https://github.com/DSACMS/decks) via pull request.